-The maps established in Division 1.5.
-(Zoning Code Maps), maintained by the Los Angeles Department of City Planning, published as layers of digital files that are part of its Geographic Information Systems database, shall:
+The maps established in this Division, maintained by the Los Angeles Department of City Planning, published as layers of digital files that are part of its Geographic Information Systems database, shall:

 - i.
-Delineate the boundaries of the various zoning districts, Specific Plans, Supplemental Districts, Special Districts, and other types of land designations through which regulations in this Zoning Code (Chapter 1A) are made applicable. - ii.
+Delineate the boundaries of the various zoning districts, Specific Plans, supplemental districts, special districts, and other types of land designations through which regulations in this Chapter are made applicable. - ii.
 Include all matters, notations, and representations. - iii.
 Be adopted and approved, incorporated herein and made a part hereof, and collectively constitute the official Zoning Code Maps.